curl/everything-curl/http-cookies.md

 Remember that this only *reads* from the file.
-If the server would update the cookies in its response, curl would update that cookie in its in-memory store but then eventually throw them all away when it exits and a subsequent invoke of the same input file would use the original cookie contents again.
+If the server would update the cookies in its response, curl would update that cookie in its in-memory store but then eventually throw them all away when it exits and a subsequent invocation of the same input file would use the original cookie contents again.

 ### Writing cookies to file